top of page

 Childcare is available at all Sunday Masses.
 Coffee Hour follows Solemn Mass.

-12 PM – Noonday Prayer and Low Mass
+12 NOON – Noonday Prayer Low Mass

 SATURDAY